chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 	function:A function name or tag
 ```

+*user* is an entity selector or entity name which names the user entity.

+*position* depends on the function trigger:
+* for `entity_attacked` and `user_attacked` triggers, *position* is given to be `at ` *entity*, where *entity* is the target for `entity_attacked` and source for `user_attacked` triggers.
+* for `projectile_landed` and `block_broken` triggers, *position* is given to be `positioned at` *pos* where pos the position of the projectile or broken block respectively.
+* for any other trigger, *position* is `at` *user*.

+Notes:
+* The function is to be executed with permission level 4.
+On servers that use Spigot Permission system, the function is executed with all permissions defined on the server.
+On servers that use the Gac14 Permission Management System, the function is run in an elevated context.
+It is unspecified how any other permission system acts in response to this trigger.
+See associated documentation for each permission system on the precise effects of running the function this way.
+On single-player, the function is run as though cheats are enabled.
+* The execute command is for exposition only.
+It is unspecified how this function is run, but the command must be run as the user, and positioned as above.
+* The command chain max applies to the function as a separate chain, even if the trigger applied as the result of a command.

+<h4>Repel User</h4>

 <h3>Null Trigger</h3>
 Event is never fired.
 Can be useful for writing vanilla enchantments that require internal support, as all enchantments defined using this proposal require either at least one trigger, or at least one attribute modifier